n-able-consulting/ul/readme-p1.md

 ```
 docker run -p 8080:8080 --name docker-ul --net training enabledocker/ul
 ```
+*If you get an error during this step then there still exists an docker-ul container, though it is not running.
+Remove the old container before you try to run a container with the same name*
 - [ ] still does not work anyone has a clue?
 * answer: our app is not configured to work talk on the training network to docker-container: we have to change the localhost reference!
 * Take a moment to show them the application-properties file to show them the environment variable to set.